What does r mean in math

 Integers (ℤ)

-Includes all whole numbers and their negative counterparts.
+Contains all integers and their negative values.

 Example: -5, 0, 7